31 companies hiring for sci-tech roles in Ireland this year

 Huawei

-At the moment, the company is looking for a principal software engineer and a data engineer as well as several research interns in Ireland.
+At the moment, it is looking for a principal software engineer and a data engineer as well as several research interns in Ireland.

 Intel

 Chipmaker Intel has had a strong presence in Ireland for many years.
-In March 2021, the company announced plans to create thousands of jobs in Ireland as part of ambitious growth plans.
+In March 2021, the company said it would create 1,600 jobs in Kildare as part of ambitious growth plans.

 Intel is currently hiring for several tech roles at its Leixlip site, including an automation equipment technician, a facilities engineer, a deep learning performance modelling architect and a safety engineer.